-We have a share repurchase program which we expect to fund from cash generated from operations, and we expect to make share repurchases from time to time subject to the Company's capital plan, market conditions, and other factors, including regulatory restrictions.
+The Company has a share repurchase program which it expects to fund from cash generated from operations, and it expects to make share repurchases from time to time subject to the Company's capital plan, market conditions, and other factors, including regulatory restrictions.
 The repurchase program may be suspended or discontinued at any time and does not have a specified expiration date.
-In 2023 and 2022, the Company repurchased and canceled 16.3 million and 29.7 million shares of Class A common stock, each for \$538 million and \$828 million, representing an average price per share of \$33.09 and \$27.91, respectively.
-As of December 31, 2023, the Company had authorization remaining to repurchase up to approximately \$2.2 billion of its Class A common stock.
+In 2024 and 2023, the Company repurchased and canceled 15.2 million and 16.3 million shares of Class A common stock, each for \$484 million and \$538 million, representing an average price per share of \$31.78 and \$33.09, respectively.
+As of December 31, 2024, the Company had authorization remaining to repurchase up to approximately \$1.7 billion of its Class A common stock.